a-ferraro007/dumb-spotify/README.md

 # Musical Guacamole

-a web app to create forks of your favorite public Spotify playlists and keep them in sync with the original playlist
+musical gaucamole lets you make forks of your favorite public spotify playlists so you can make additions and keep it synced with the original.